Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Discussion

-\textbf{$RQ4$} indicated that counter example using similar cases, and examples of policies and practices was the most used argument.
-This is similar to results in Wikipedia where the study of suggestions for the deletion of Wikipedia articles, using the Walton argumentation scheme, showed that among others \textit{rules} and \textit{evidence} comprise $36\%$ of the arguments \cite{schneider2013arguments}.
+\textbf{$RQ4$} indicated that counter example using similar cases, and examples of policies and practices was the most used argument ($33\%$).
+This is similar to results in Wikipedia where the study of suggestions for the deletion of Wikipedia articles, using the Walton argumentation scheme, showed that among others \textit{rules} and \textit{evidence} comprise $36\%$ of the arguments \citep{schneider2013arguments}.
 These results highlight again the importance of clear and detailed policies.
 Our findings suggest that project designers and managers need to support members with easy-to-access and clear instructions regarding policies and guidelines in order to help them participate in discussions with legitimate and evident arguments.

 Our argumentation results also identified that editors most often disagree when arguing (the sum of \textit{Challenge} codes was $47\%$), as compared to agreeing (the sum of \textit{Justification} codes was $15\%$).
-This contrasts with results from argumentation analysis in an open source software development project in which the authors found $13\%$ disagreement codes and $46\%$ agreement codes using data from GitHub using Toulmin's argumentation model \cite{wang2020argulens}.
+This contrasts with results from argumentation analysis in an open source software development project in which the authors found $13\%$ disagreement codes and $46\%$ agreement codes using data from GitHub using Toulmin's argumentation model \citep{wang2020argulens}.
 This difference may come from the difference in the datasets, where our analysis in Wikidata is focused on controversial threads, while the GitHub analysis chose five threads with a common topic based on the application used, heterogeneity and a high number of participants, and the variety of issues over this topic.
 Furthermore, we found differences between the two projects in the number of non-argumentative posts in the discussions.
-Looking the \textit{Position} codes, we found that in Wikidata, $25\%$ of codes were not argumentative, while in GitHub it was almost twice the size, i.e. $41\%$ of codes \cite{wang2020argulens}.
+Looking at the \textit{Position} codes (\textit{agree} and \textit{disagree}, where discussion participants respond to an issue, idea, or argument, with a position which does not express argument), we found that in Wikidata, $25\%$ of codes were not argumentative, while in GitHub it was almost twice the size, i.e. $41\%$ of codes \citep{wang2020argulens}.
 The high number of posts with no argument in a long discussion with many participants may confuse the editors and make the final decision harder.
-In this case, a tool to summarise legitimate opinions and hide unrelated comments may support decision making.
+In this case, a tool to summarise legitimate opinions and hide unrelated comments may support decision-making.
+Similar techniques were used to StackOverflow and helped with the flow of answers \citep{ren2019discovering}.